ethereum/go-ethereum/content/docs/tools/Clef/Rules.md

 * The regular expression engine (re2/regexp) in Otto VM is not fully compatible with the [ECMA5 specification](https://tc39.es/ecma262/#sec-intro).

-* [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is not supported.
-"Use strict" will parse but it does nothing.
+* [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is not supported. "use strict" will parse but it does nothing.

 ## Credential management

 The ability to auto-approve transaction requires that the signer has the necessary credentials, i.e. account passwords, to decrypt keyfiles.
 These are stored encrypted as follows:

 When the `signer` is started it generates a seed that is locked with a user specified password.
 The seed is saved to a location that defaults to `$HOME/.clef/masterseed.json`.
 The `seed` itself is a blob of bytes.